Our Essential Guide to Cruises

 Many of our cruises have celebrity guests and exciting excursions, like our cruise of the Venetian Lagoon with Rick Stein.
 There'll be a live cooking demonstration from Rick and a market tour, giving you the chance to bond with fellow guests who share an interest in good food and wine.

+Most of our cruises will take place on board smaller, boutique ships, rather than gigantic ocean liners.
 Life on board is blissfully relaxed, much like travelling on a private yacht and there are plenty of beautifully-appointed communal spaces where guests spend a lot of time, like the stylish restaurant and piano bar.
 This gives you the chance to really get to know your fellow guests, and perhaps even come away with lifelong friends.